lhapp27/FewBodyToolkit.jl/docs/src/ISGL_HD+.md

 # Three-body Coulomb problem in 3D: HD+ (proton, deuteron, electron)

 In this example we solve the three-body Coulomb problem of a proton, deuteron and electron in 3D using the ISGL module.
 The code calculates the bound states and observables like the mean radii between two of the three particles.
-The results are compared with the high-precision state-of-the-art literature values of [bubin2005](@cite).
+The results are compared with the high-precision literature values of Ref. [bubin2005](@cite).

 ## Setup